enderandpeter/win-a2enmod/README.md

 Enable the mysite.conf site, first looking for the file in sites-available and then in `C:\my\folder`.
 If it’s in the specified folder, copy it to the default modules folder before enabling it.

 	a2ensite mysite C:\my\folder –add
-Copy the mysite.conf from the specified folder into sites-enabled, then enable it.
+Copy mysite.conf from the specified folder into sites-enabled, then enable it.

 	a2ensite mysite –norestart
 Enable the site in mysite.conf, but don’t restart the web server.